datenlabor-bmz/evals-for-every-language/evals/README.md

 # Evaluation Framework Documentation

 This document outlines the current methodology used for evaluating multilingual language models in this project.
-We may The framework is designed to be fair, consistent, and robust, providing a standardized way to measure model performance across a diverse set of languages and tasks.
+We may update the methodology in the future.
+The main objective was to have something that is unified and comparable and straightforward to build upon.
+The framework is designed to be fair, consistent, and robust, providing a standardized way to measure model performance across a diverse set of languages and tasks.

-## Core Philosophy: English Zero-Shot Prompting
+## Current Approach: English Zero-Shot Prompting

-The core of our evaluation methodology is a **unified English zero-shot prompting strategy**.
+The current working base of our evaluation methodology is a **unified English zero-shot prompting strategy**.
 This means:

 1.  **Instructions are in English**: All models receive their instructions in clear, standardized English.
 This removes the quality of prompt translation as a variable, ensuring a fair comparison.
 2.  **Content is in the Target Language**: The actual content to be evaluated (e.g., a question for a QA task, a sentence for translation) is always presented in the target language.
 This directly tests the model's ability to understand instructions in one language and apply them to content in another.